S-Stephen/sails-hook-passport-cued/README.md

 The Hook will generate:

-- a passport service (which should be converted to a Helper),
+- a passport service (TODO: which should be converted to a Helper),
 - models (User and Passport),
 - actions (albeit v1 actions),
 - routes,